Sxgei/Sxgei/README.md

 </div>

 ### 🔥 About Me
 Hello!
-I'm Exploit-kid, a 13 year old web developer and student.
+I'm Sage, a 13 year old web developer and student.
 I started coding when I was around 10 (not totally sure tbh), and I've been grinding ever since (lol).
 In my free time, I love gaming, web development, and breaking stuff on my Chromebook!